annasoleporta/STORM_release_analysis/README.md

     - DistFidRef: threshold distance to label a reference cluster as a fiducial marker, in nm, default=100 nm (if distance < DistFidRef, the identified cluster in the reference channel is actually a fiducial marker).

 ### Outputs
-- *Fig1*: Plot of the localizations with the results of cluster filtering (clusters having a number of localizations above the threshold MinPts are fitted with an ellipse model).
-Magenta: selected clusters; Others: discarded (cyan: elongated; yellow: aggregated; blue: fiducial marker).
+- `Fig1_ValidNC.fig`: Plot of the localizations with the results of cluster filtering (clusters having a number of localizations above the threshold MinPts are fitted with an ellipse model).
+Magenta: valid clusters; Others: discarded (cyan: elongated; yellow: aggregated; blue: fiducial marker).
-- *Fig2*: Plot of the valid particles with associated main localizations (protein).
+- `Fig2_SelectedProt.fig`: Plot of the valid particles with associated main localizations (protein).
 Red circle indicates the nanocarrier size, while green circle contains the protein localizations associated with the particle.
-- *Fig3*: Histogram showing the number of main (protein) localizations per particle.
+- `Fig3_Histogram.fig`: Histogram showing the number of main (protein) localizations per particle.
+- `CentersRef.txt`: data of centers of **REFERENCE** channel (NC).
+- `CentersFid.txt`: centers of **FIDUCIAL** channel (fiducial markers).
+- `ClustSizeRef.txt`: number of Cy5 localizations of each NC.
+- `ClustSizeMain.txt`: number of AF488 localizations of each NC.
+- `DiametersRef.txt`: diameter of each NC.

 Imagine that we choose the following parameters: Bandwidth=50, MinPts=20, Maxdiameter=200, FactorMaxDist=1.3, Elong=10 (default), ScaleFactor=1 (default), MinClustDist=50, DistFidRef=100.
 The command line to run the could would be: